apparebit/prettypretty/docs/src/deepdive/progressbar.md

 style, in the prettyⁿ column.

-Overall, these line counts are encouraging: Code specific to prettypretty comprises 18 out of 72 or a quarter of the lines-of-code, even though the script does little else than display styled text.
+Overall, these line counts are encouraging: Code specific to prettypretty comprises 18 out of 92 or a fifth of the lines-of-code, even though the script does little else than display styled text.
 Most of the code specific to prettypretty, i.e., 12 out of 18 or two thirds of the lines-of-code, is a constant cost, i.e., necessary for importing types and initializing the terminal.
 Without prettypretty, using literal ANSI escape sequences, the script would still require two lines for first formatting and then writing the progress bar.
-So the line overhead of prettypretty's one-two-three workflow is 6 instead of 2 lines-of-code or 3× per style.
+So the line overhead of prettypretty's one-two-three workflow is 8 instead of 2 lines-of-code or 4× per style.
 That seems low for an application that is easier to maintain because all styles are defined in one location, accommodates light and dark mode depending on terminal, looks great in terminals that support better color formats and passable otherwise, and takes user preferences into